nahuelguirao/nahuelguirao/README.md

 Studying Bachelor of Information Systems at UBA. 📚

-Looking to get a work experience to put on my skills, improve those and learn new ones 🔎
+Looking to gain my first work experience so I can put my skills into practice to improve them and learn new ones 🔎

 I always like to be constantly learning and improving 💪

 ## Technologies I work with: